Ola Adeyemo: Club

 Adeyemo joined UCD from St Patrick's Athletic, where he went on to make his first senior appearance.
 He joined Scottish Premiership club Dundee United in June 2014 after a spell on trial with Leyton Orient.
 After making his debut for Dundee United as a substitute in a Premiership match at Kilmarnock on 3 October 2014, Adeyemo signed a contract extension in December 2014 to keep him at the club for a further eighteen months.
 In February 2015, he joined East Fife in Scottish League Two on a development loan for the rest of the 2014–15 season.
 Adeyemo left Dundee United in December 2015 after his contract was cancelled by mutual agreement, having made only two substitute appearances for the first team.
 Adeyemo signed for English Premier League club Watford on 30 March 2016 until 2017 after a successful trial with the club's Under-21s.
 He was released by Watford at the end of the 2016–17 season and in July 2017 signed for Norwegian 3. divisjon side Valdres FK.
 Having left Valdres after the 2017 season, Adeyemo had a trial with Scottish Championship club Falkirk in November 2018.
 He signed for non-league Southern Premier side Walton Casuals in January 2019.
 Adeyemo transferred to Isthmian League Premier Division club Lewes in February 2019.

-On the 30th July 2020, it was announced that Adeyemo has returned to Ireland, signing for League of Ireland First Division side Wexford.
+On 30 July 2020, it was announced that Adeyemo has returned to Ireland, signing for League of Ireland First Division side Wexford.

-Adeyemo signed for Scottish League One side Cove Rangers on September 9, 2021.
+Adeyemo signed for Scottish League One side Cove Rangers on 9 September 2021.
 He was let go at the end of the 2021-22 season and subsequently signed for Peterhead.
-He scored one goal in four appearances for the club before being released in December 2022.Adeyemo was announced as a Newry City AFC player in January 2023.
-He made his debut as a substitute, coming on in a scoreless game against Larne FC at home.
+He scored one goal in four appearances for the club before being released in December 2022.

+Adeyemo was announced as a Newry City AFC player in January 2023.
+He made his debut as a substitute, coming on in a scoreless draw at home to Larne.

+On 23 July 2023, it was announced that Adeyemo had signed for League of Ireland First Division club Longford Town, where he would play alongside his younger brother Jordan for the first time.
+He made his debut the same day, coming off the bench in a 2–1 loss at home to St Patrick's Athletic in the first round of the 2023 FAI Cup.
+Adeyemo was released at the end of the season.